Ideally, we would all have the time to pop down to our local artisanal butchers and browse for the best cuts before we started cooking.

 Thankfully, in the 1970s, some Kuroge Washu cattle were exported to America and interbred with Holstein to create what is commonly referred to as American Wagyu.

-Not content with selling some of the best beef in the world, Snake River Farms also stocks some amazing Kurobuta pork.
-Basically, the Wagyu of the pork world, Kurobuta, despite the name, actually comes from the English Berkshire pig, which produces beautifully flavorful and tender pork.
+Not content with selling some of the best beef in the world, Snake River Farms also stocks some excellent Kurobuta pork.
+The Wagyu of the pork world, Kurobuta, despite the name, actually comes from the English Berkshire pig, which produces beautifully flavorful and tender pork.

 If you’re interested in ordering some Wagyu or Kurobuta, but don’t want it frozen, Snake River Farms also offers fresh shipping.
 Fresh shipping means your exceptionally high-quality meat is packed in ice and sent to you overnight without any need to freeze it.